THE ETERNAL GARDEN

-Role — Print and Brand Design Head
+Role: Head of Print and Brand Design

-Team — Maggie Ma, Francis Park, Charmaine Qiu, Jacky Lococo, Ricky Chen, Ethan Yang
+Team: Maggie Ma, Francis Park, Charmaine Qiu, Jacky Lococo, Ricky Chen, Ethan Yang

 Our team took advantage of recruitment promotion to familiarize ourselves with the sophisticated and photo-centric Lunar Gala brand.
+We embraced Lunar Gala’s avant-garde chic with diverse promotional applications of the brand.

-The challenge was to strike a delicate balance between the elegance of high fashion and the whimsicality of youth.
+Strike a delicate balance between the elegance of high fashion and the whimsicality of youth.

 Gradients and thin-stroke patterns soften and add sophistication to our bright and expressive color palette.
 Illustrations existed in 3 distinct forms.